Redacks/Redacks/README.md

 - 👀 I’m interested in
     Programming different applications as a hobby

+- 🌱 I’m currently...
-- 🌱 I’m currently working on a voting App
+    - working on a voting App
-- 🌱 I'm currently also learning C++
+    - learning C++
-- 🌱 I'm currently also writing a custom interpreted language
+    - writing a custom interpreted language

 - 📫 How to reach me